dekta/Revision/Javascript/Theory.md

 - *Event handlers*

 - *Global initialization*: If you need to perform global initialization tasks, such as setting up configuration variables or initializing libraries, an IIFE might not be necessary.

+## What is non-blocking vs blocking?

+- In computer systems, "blocking" and "non-blocking" are terms used to describe how a program or system responds to requests or events. **Blocking methods execute synchronously and non-blocking methods execute asynchronously**.
+-  A blocking operation is one that stops the program from continuing until it has completed.
+During a blocking operation, the program will not respond to other requests or events.
+For example, if a program needs to read data from a file, it might block until the entire file is read.
+During this time, the program cannot perform any other tasks.
+    - Example =>
+    ```javascript
+      const fs = require("fs");
+      const data = fs.readFileSync("/file.md"); // blocks here until file is read
+      console.log(data);
+      moreWork(); // will run after console.log

+-  a non-blocking operation is one that allows the program to continue executing even if the requested operation is not yet complete.
+If the operation cannot be completed immediately, the program can move on to perform other tasks or wait for the operation to complete at a later time.
+Non-blocking operations are typically used in applications that require high performance and responsiveness, such as real-time systems or web servers.
+    - Example =>
+     ```javascript
+      const fs = require("fs");
+      fs.readFile("/file.md", (err, data) => {
+         if (err) throw err;
+            console.log(data);
+            });
+      moreWork(); // will run before console.log

+## What is common.js? how is it different from es modules?
+- CommonJS (or CJS) is a module system used in Node.js for organizing and sharing code between files.
+It was created before the introduction of ES Modules
+- In CommonJS, modules are loaded synchronously, which means that the module's code is executed as soon as it is loaded.
+CommonJS modules use the require() function to import modules and the module.exports object to export functionality from a module.
+- ES Modules (or ES6 Modules) is a module system introduced in ECMAScript 6 (ES6) and is supported in modern browsers and Node.js versions.
+ES Modules use a static import/export syntax to import and export functionality between modules.ES Modules are loaded asynchronously, which means that the module's code is executed only when it is needed.
+This can lead to better performance in some cases, as modules are loaded and executed only when they are needed.
+- One of the main differences between CommonJS and ES Modules is how they handle exports.
+In CommonJS, a module can export a single value or a collection of values through the module.exports object.
+In contrast, ES Modules export individual values using the export keyword.
+- Another difference is that CommonJS modules are evaluated synchronously and loaded dynamically, while ES Modules are evaluated asynchronously and loaded statically at compile-time.